dsfields/couchbase-promises/README.md

 ##### `Bucket.prototype.insertMultiAsync(docs, options)`

 Inserts multiple documents into the bucket.
-This method will create individual insert operations for each document, and parallelize their execution with [`Promisea.all()`](http://bluebirdjs.com/docs/api/promise.all.html).
+This method will create individual insert operations for each document using [`Promise.all()`](http://bluebirdjs.com/docs/api/promise.all.html).

 __Returns:__ a `Promise` that resolves with a [`Summary`](#summary-class) object.
 This `Promise` will always be fulfilled.
 Any errors that occur will be specified in the resolved `Summary`.